withastro/docs/src/pages/en/guides/debugging.md

 ### Cannot find package 'X'

-See [Astro's integrations](/en/guides/integrations-guide/) for instructions on adding framework renderers, CSS tools and other packages to Astro.
+See [Astro's integration guide](/en/guides/integrations-guide/) for instructions on adding framework renderers, CSS tools and other packages to Astro.

 You may need to install peer dependencies for some integrations.
 If you see a “missing peer dependencies” warning, you can follow the instructions for  [handling dependencies](/en/guides/integrations-guide/#handling-integration-dependencies).

 ### `Astro.glob()`'s "No matches found"

-When using `Astro.glob()` to import files, be sure to use the correct glob syntax to match all your files.
-For example, if you want to import `src/components/MyComponent.js` and `src/components/includes/MyOtherComponent.js`, you should use `src/components/**/*.js` instead of `src/components/*.js`.
+When using `Astro.glob()` to import files, be sure to use the correct glob syntax that will match all the files you need.

+For example, if you want to import `src/components/MyComponent.js` and `src/components/includes/MyOtherComponent.js`, use `src/components/**/*.js` (instead of `src/components/*.js`).

-Note that variables in `Astro.glob()` are not supported.
-This is not a bug in Astro, it's due to a limitation of [Vite's `import.meta.glob()` function](https://vitejs.dev/guide/features.html#glob-import) which supports only string literals.
+> Note that variables in `Astro.glob()` are not supported.

+This is not a bug in Astro.
+It is due to a limitation of [Vite's `import.meta.glob()` function](https://vitejs.dev/guide/features.html#glob-import) which supports only string literals.

-A common workaround is to instead filter the files you want after importing all of them:
+A common workaround is to instead import a larger set of files that includes all the files you need using `Astro.glob()`, then filter them:

 ```astro
 ---